-The credit risk items have 3 main contributors: banks (2.4 bn AED), corporates (4.8 bn AED) retail (individual and SMEs, 4.8 bn AED) and other assets (mainly prepaid expenses, 0.5 bn AED).
+The credit risk items have three main contributors: banks (2.8 bn AED), corporates (5 bn AED) retail (individual and SMEs, 4.7 bn AED) and other assets (mainly prepaid expenses, 0.5 bn AED).
 The rest of the credit risk balance is due to other smaller items (e.g. PSEs).
+Credit risk's increase compared to the previous period is caused by the increase of banks' balances from 2.2 bn AED to 2.8 bn AED.